 Entries in the research category of the Undergraduate Exhibition should focus on a research project completed in one of the following categories: arts and humanities; science, math, and technology; or social sciences.
 If you are unsure of the category that applies to your project, discuss it with your faculty research sponsor.

 Posters should measure 24 inches by 36 inches and be created at 300 pixels per inch (ppi) resolution.
-Once printed the posters should be mounted on 24-inch-by-36-inch poster board or foam core.
-See printing information for details
+Once printed, the posters should be mounted on 24-inch-by-36-inch poster board or foam core, available in the Academic Affairs office.
+See printing information for poster details.

-Posters may be displayed digitally using Adobe Spark.
-You must provide your own laptop.
+If you prefer an electronic presentation format to a poster presentation, you will need to provide your own laptop.
+Please consult with your faculty sponsor to select the best presentation mode.
 Request a table instead of an easel and indicate if you need an extension cord.

 Summary of work completed